 SUMMER MEALS FOR CHILDREN

-In Cook County, 1 in 5 children is at risk of hunger.
+In Cook County, nearly 255,000 children - 1 in 5 - are at risk of hunger.
 During the summer months, feeding children in our community becomes especially important as those receiving free and reduced-price school meals lose an important source of food.
-Last year, only 11.5 percent of Illinois children eligible for free and reduced-price school meals received free summer meals.
+Last year, only 14 percent of Illinois children eligible for free and reduced-price school meals received free summer meals.

 FIND A SITE NEAR YOU